-I ordered the tapas of the day and an arugula salad with grilled peaches, walnuts, radishes, meat and cheese.
-The wine was chosen for me and I’ll had to do was request a white or red for the pairing.
+I ordered the tapas of the day and an arugula salad with grilled peaches, walnuts, radishes, meat, and cheese.
+The wine was chosen for me and all I had to do was request a white or red for the pairing.

 Unlike the other dining experiences I’ve had in Argentina, the service here is impeccable.
 I didn’t wait to be served and the timing of my dishes was perfect.
 I watched as each dish was prepared and how each ingredient was so carefully placed on the plate.
 Even the servers prepared drinks with the precision of a sushi chef.
 They didn’t just simply pour the lemonade they made a presentation of it.

 The food was impeccable but I could not finish my salad no matter how good it was.
 It made me sad.
 My espresso came with a sweet little cookie too cute for words and then a ramekin of many sugar packets was delivered.
 There were enough sugar packets to fill no less than five espresso cups.
 Why wouldn’t they only deliver one or two packets?
 Could it be they wanted me to know that I could have as much espresso as I wanted?
 Whatever the case I knew I could have my fill.